akbargherbal/GEM_IN_VS/docs/PROJECT_TRACKER.md

 - [ ] **[P2.T4] Cross-Platform Validation** (Est: 1 day)
   - **Status:** `Not Started`
-  - **Acceptance Criteria:** The full user journey is tested and confirmed to be working on both Windows and a Unix-like system (macOS or Linux).
+  - **Acceptance Criteria:** The full user journey is tested and confirmed to be working on **Linux**.
+The journey should also be validated on Windows if time permits.
   - **Dependencies:** All other Phase 2 tasks
   - **Risk Level:** Medium - This is the primary mitigation for the `stdout` buffering risk

 **Quality Gates:**

-- [ ] All unit tests passing with >60% coverage
+- [ ] All unit tests passing with >=60% coverage
 - [ ] Code review completed and approved
 - [ ] Manual testing checklist for crash recovery and shutdown completed on target platforms